Hypergonadotropic hypogonadism: Further Testing

 Individuals with hypergonadotropic hypogonadism also exhibit gonadotropin levels (FSH and LH) that are above normal range and gonadal hormone levels (estrogen in females and testosterone in males) that are below normal range, so these biochemical parameters will be measured via a blood test.
 However for young males before adolescence, anti-Müllerian hormone (AMH) levels may be more indicative of HH since only small amounts of testosterone will be produced prior to the reactivation of the HPG axis during adolescence.
 Karyotyping and molecular genetic testing can also be done to evaluate for any chromosomal abnormalities.
 Blood tests to check levels of prolactin, iron and thyroid hormones can be done to diagnose HH.
 Semen analysis can be another way to measure the sperm count to help diagnose individuals with HH.

+Etiology

+Hypergonadotropic hypogonadism can be caused by a variety of genetic and acquired factors.
+Common genetic causes include Turner syndrome and Klinefelter syndrome, while acquired causes may involve infections, trauma, radiation, or chemotherapy affecting the gonads.